Meet the team

 Project Director for MRJC ARC INSPIRE Initiatives

-Dale joined MRJC in 2021 and serves as the Clinical Case Manager for the Watauga LEAD Program.
+Dale joined MRJC in 2021 and serves as the Clinical and Operations Director for Homestead Recovery programs.
 Dale received his Master of Social Work from Wayne State University and is a North Carolina Certified Peer Support Specialist.
 After entering recovery in Detroit, Michigan in 1985 Dale returned to the mountains and his family in 1992 and has been a resident of Ashe country since .

 Pam Greer, NCCPSS